 Misery – Stephen King

 Many will already know about this title.
-Still today, this is still as popular as it was back in the day when this was first released.
+Still today, this remains as popular as it was back in the day when this was first released.
 A brilliant story and for once a good movie was made from this.
-I really like the character Paul Sheldon in this and found myself edging him forward to get where he needed to go (Being careful about spoiler’s…just in case) This is a brilliant book and the on going battle with Annie Wilkes is simply superb.
+I like the character Paul Sheldon in this and found myself edging him forward to get where he needed to go (Being careful about spoiler’s…just in case) This is a brilliant book and the ongoing battle with Annie Wilkes is simply superb.